Electric Cars

 Mitsubishi MI-TECH electric conceptThe MI-TECH is unlikely to go into production any time soonMitsubishi

-Back to the wacky end of the show and we have the MI-TECH concept by Mitsubishi.
-This dune buggy-like vehicle has no windows, doors or roof, and there are no back seats either.
+Back to the wacky end of the show, we have the Mitsubishi MI-TECH concept.
+This dune buggy-like vehicle has no windows, doors, or roof, and there are no back seats either.

-And, while there are four electric motors and a plug for charging, the battery can also be refilled using...an onboard jet turbine.
+While there are four electric motors and a charging plug, the battery can also be refilled using an onboard jet turbine.

-Mitsubishi hasn't said much else about the concept for now, but it's certainly an interesting take on the future of the car — and one which, if it ever actually gets made, could provide some competition for Volkswagen's ID.
-Buggy concept.
+Mitsubishi hasn't said much else about the concept for now, but it's certainly an interesting take on the future of the car—and one that, if it ever actually gets made, could provide some competition for Volkswagen's ID—buggy concept.

 Honda Jazz